Skip to main content

 Connection security level

-This option ensures the app only connect to a unencrypted URL (for example, http://homeassistant.local:8123) when you are currently on your specified home network.
+This option ensures the app only connects to an unencrypted URL (for example, http://homeassistant.local:8123) when you are currently on your specified home network.
 When you are not on the specified home network, the app will display a screen blocking access and describing the requirements to connect.
 This also means that background activity will be blocked until a secure connection can be established.

 To retrieve the information above, the app needs the location access permission from your device, since network information could be used for location positioning.
 We understand that this is not desirable for all users, but this restriction is imposed by Apple platforms and Android.
 Your location will never be used for anything besides retrieving the network information.
 You are always in control if you want to share your location to your local Home Assistant server.

-The location permission must be set to Always and Precise for the app to function correctly in the background.
+The location permission must be set to Always and Precise for iOS and Allow all the time for Android for the app to function correctly in the background.

 Option 2: Less secure